Republican drops recount request in Maine congressional race

-AUGUSTA, Maine (AP) — A Republican incumbent is dropping his request for a recount after losing the first congressional election in U.S. history held under a system by which voters rank candidates in order of preference.
+AUGUSTA, Maine (AP) — A Republican incumbent dropped his request for a recount Friday in the first congressional race in U.S. history held under a system by which voters rank candidates in order of preference.

-Rep. Bruce Poliquin lost to Democratic State Rep. Jared Golden in November.
-Poliquin challenged the system in federal court, and a judge ruled against him Thursday.
-He also requested a recount, which has been taking place in Augusta.
+The announcement by Rep. Bruce Poliquin came a day after a federal judge tossed out his challenge of the candidate-ranking system.

-Poliquin tweeted Friday that he believe it’s important to end the recount, in part because of the coming holidays.
-He also says he’s still evaluating the possibility of appealing the judge’s decision on the constitutionality of the candidate-ranking system.
+Poliquin lost his re-election bid to Democratic State Rep. Jared Golden in November.
+He requested the recount, which had been taking place in Augusta.

-Poliquin says there are still “unanswered questions” on the use of the new method, which is often called ranked choice voting.
+But on Friday, Poliquin tweeted that he believes it’s important to end the recount, in part because of the coming holidays.
+He also said he’s still evaluating the possibility of appealing the judge’s decision on the constitutionality of the candidate-ranking system.

 Most Read Nation & World Stories